firepick1/fpd-vision/XP006-lighting/README.md

 **FireSight <a href="https://github.com/firepick1/FireSight/wiki/op-Sharpness">op-sharpness</a>** (thank you, Simon!) will be used to measure the camera focal length.

+**Brighter images** may be considered "sharper".
+Since focus calculations often rely on detecting pixel intensity changes, brighter images may be "sharper" than dim images.

+**Distant images** may be considered "sharper" than up-close images.
+Since we will be imaging a grid, distant images will include more grid lines.
+Each grid line triggers a contrast detection--close-up images will have fewer gridlines and hypothetically less detected sharpness.

 **FireREST Focus.js** will be used to generate
 <a href="https://github.com/firepick1/fpd-vision/tree/master/XP006-lighting/data">test data.</a>
 Focus.js converges